 Where can I pay for the ticket?

-Tickets can be paid through the Provincial Court or online following the directions on the notice.
+Tickets can be paid through the Provincial Court or by following the directions on the notice.

 I don’t agree with my ticket.
 Who can I contact to discuss?